thapa001/hello-world/README.md

 # hello-world
 Pradip Thapa
-Originally from Nepal
+Originally from Nepal.
-Like adventure like parasailing, skydiving, bungy jump, rafting and hiking.
+I like adventure sports like parasailing, skydiving, bungy jump, rafting and hiking.